A guest post by Joe Hughes – Village Bakery

 Store in an airtight container.
 This recipe makes a lot of treats, so make sure you have a large container ready to go.

 Do you have a favourite dog treat recipe?
+If you are concerned about your dog’s diet you may consider these figure friendly pet treats.

 About the Author